Motorcyclist fighting for life after south Las Vegas crash

-A motorcyclist is in critical condition Monday night after a crash in the south valley.
+A motorcyclist was in critical condition Monday night after a crash in the south valley.

 The crash was reported about 10:15 p.m. after a motorcycle and sedan collided on Las Vegas Boulevard South at Belle Springs Avenue, near Silverado Ranch Drive, Metropolitan Police Department Lt.
 Bill Pates.